 Corporate wellness presentations like lunch-and-learns and food demos are a really fun part of my business.
 I can be shy in real life, but in front of an audience I’m totally relaxed and always have a blast talking about food and wellness.
 I also love going into different office spaces and seeing what various workplace cultures are like.
 Today’s recipe is one I threw together for a fun event where I made an ungodly amount of superfood truffles.
 They disappeared so fast I had to whip up two more batches on-site.
-I’m a firm believer in the magic of peanut butter and chocolate.
+I’m a firm believer in the magic of sunflower seed butter and chocolate.

 They also feature maca, an antioxidant-rich root that’s been touted for numerous potential health benefits such as increased energy, improved libido (well, well), and better mood.